selfcommunity/developers-doc/docs/apireference/v2/notification/create_custom_notification.md

 title: Create Custom notification
 ---

-This endpoint generates a custom notification on behalf of a user (identified by the body param "user") and notifies it to all his connections/followers.
+This endpoint generates a custom notification starting from the user.
+The recipients of the notification can be the user's friends/followers or the user himself (based on recipients_type value).
-Es. "user" added an item to the wishlist
+Es. connections -> "user" added an item to the wishlist

 :::info